Nusantara Buana Air Flight 823

-Nusantara Buana Air Flight 823 was a non-scheduled domestic passenger flight operated by a CASA C-212 Aviocar from Medan to Kutacane, Indonesia, that on 29 September 2011 crashed in the jungle, killing all eighteen people on board.
+Nusantara Buana Air Flight 823 was a non-scheduled domestic passenger flight operated by a CASA C-212 Aviocar from Medan to Kutacane, Indonesia, that on 29 September 2011 crashed in the jungle, killing all 18 people on board.

 The following investigation by the Indonesian National Transportation Safety Committee found that at the time of the accident the aircraft was flying in cloud, and the crew lost visual contact with the ground.
 The accident was classified as a controlled flight into terrain (CFIT).

 History of flight

-The flight was operated by Nusantara Buana Air (NBA) as Nusantara Buana Air Flight 823, a non-scheduled passenger flight from Polonia International Airport, Medan, to Alas Leuser Airport, Kuta Cane.
-The aircraft departed from Medan at 0728 LT (0028 UTC) and expected to arrive at Kuta Cane at 0058 UTC.
+The flight was operated by Nusantara Buana Air (NBA) as Nusantara Buana Air Flight 823, a non-scheduled passenger flight from Polonia International Airport, Medan, to Alas Leuser Airport, Kutacane.
+The aircraft departed from Medan at 07:28 LT (00:28 UTC) and expected to arrive at Kutacane at 00:58 UTC.
 There were two pilots and 16 passengers on board, including two children and two infants.
 The flight was conducted under visual flight rules (VFR).